plinss/acmebot/README.md

-register that key with the certificate authority, accept the certificate authority's terms and conditions, perform all needed domain authorizations, generate private keys, issue certificates, generate custom Diffie-Hellman parameters, install certificate and key files, reload services associated to the certificates, and update TLSA records.
+register that key with the certificate authority, accept the certificate authority's terms and conditions, perform all needed domain authorizations, generate primary private keys, issue certificates, generate backup private keys, generate custom Diffie-Hellman parameters, install certificate and key files, reload services associated to the certificates, and update TLSA records.

-Each subsequent run will ensure that all authorizations remain valid, check if any backup private keys are past their expiration date, check if any certificate's expiration dates are within the renewal window, or have changes to the configured common name, or subject alternative names, or no longer match their associated private key files.
+Each subsequent run will ensure that all authorizations remain valid, check if any backup private keys have passed their expiration date, check if any certificate's expiration dates are within the renewal window, or have changes to the configured common name, or subject alternative names, or no longer match their associated private key files.